 An example of the definitions for each of these categories is set out in Table 5.3 below.
-The table 5.3.5.7 describes adverse and positive magnitudes of change respectively.
-These definitions have been adopted from the DMRB (Highways Agency et al., 2008).
-Topic specific definitions for each of these categories are provided in each of the topic chapters (volume 2: chapters 1 to 10 and volume 3: chapters 1 to 10).
+The table describes 5.3.5.9 both adverse and positive magnitudes of change.
+These definitions have been adapted from the DMRB (Highways Agency et al., 2008).
+Topic-specific definitions for each of these categories are provided in each of the topic chapters (volume 2: chapters 1 to 11 and volume 3: chapters 1 to 10).
 The design of these topic-specific scales draws upon relevant external policy, guidance, standards and other material, including specialist knowledge, which is relevant to that topic.